We don’t support this browser anymore.

 Our view

-There’s pressure for the group to establish a long runway of CFC openings, because Ocado is stumping up hundreds of millions to fund these centres.
+The group is also under pressure to establish a long runway of CFC openings because Ocado is stumping up hundreds of millions to fund these centres.
 This has led to significant fundraising from shareholders.
 Medium-term plans for free cash flow generation from existing CFCs seem ambitious to us, and we can't rule out Ocado burning through its available liquidity faster than planned.

-Ocado's smaller retail business - the grocery delivery company half-owned by M&S - is continuing to perform well.
+Ocado's smaller retail business - the grocery delivery company half-owned by M&S - is continuing to perform well, with profitability improving substantially in the first half.
 Customer numbers have now passed the one million mark and volumes are showing impressive growth.

 But there are things to monitor.
-Growth in retail sales has been achieved by selling more items rather than letting prices do the heavy lifting.
-We approve of the positive customer value perception this creates, but raising prices slower than UK grocery inflation will have an impact on profitability.
-Careful management on this front will be required to hit the group’s high mid-single-digit margin targets.
+Growth in retail sales has been driven by the increased customer numbers rather than letting price hikes do the heavy lifting.
+We approve of the positive customer value perception this creates, but raising prices slower than UK grocery inflation is putting downward pressure on profitability.
+It’s a tough balancing act and careful management on this front will be required to hit the group’s margin targets.

 There’s also potential legal action with M&S over a withheld £190mn performance payment, after pre-defined targets weren’t met.
 We’ll be following this closely, but regardless of the outcome, it’s hard to imagine it will benefit relations.

 We should be clear - Ocado has an amazing product.
 It's the only global provider of an end-to-end, online grocery platform.
-That's an enviable position.
 As the group builds scale and partnerships mature, profits and free cash should flow.
-We just aren't convinced this will happen in the projected timeframe, which could result in further knocks to the valuation.
+We just aren't convinced this will happen in the projected timeframe.
+This could result in further knocks to the valuation, which has already fallen significantly over the last year on a price to sales basis.

 This article is not advice or a recommendation to buy, sell or hold any investment.
 No view is given on the present or future value or price of any investment, and investors should form their own view on any proposed investment.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 Non-independent research is not subject to FCA rules prohibiting dealing ahead of research, however HL has put controls in place (including dealing restrictions, physical and information barriers) to manage potential conflicts of interest presented by such dealing.
 Please see our full non-independent research disclosure for more information.